 Au pairs can do any sort of work related to the children.
 This can include preparing snacks, doing laundry, and of course, supervising play.
 Au pairs are not housekeepers and cannot do any sort of heavy cleaning, or tasks related to the host parents.

 If you feel something isn't working, the first person to go to is your Local Coordinator.
 Your Local Coordinator can offer advice and help improve the relationship, and if necessary, will schedule a "three-point meeting."
 This is an opportunity for all parties to get together and work through any problems with their Local Coordinator as a mediator.

 However, sometimes the outcome of this meeting is that the best course of action is to end the relationship, and you go into what we call "Transition."
 To help with this, we have a department dedicated to making things easier.
-Portia, our Transitions Specialist, works very hard to help qualified host families match with new au pairs, and qualified au pairs to match with new host families.
+Portia, our Transitions Manager, works very hard to help qualified host families match with new au pairs, and qualified au pairs to match with new host families.
 Portia helps everyone move through this process as quickly and smoothly as possible!